 You can manually configure these parameters according to the requirements of your environment.
 You can edit the default values or override them by defining instance-specific values.
 If a process does not include any configurable parameters, the Parameters button is disabled.
-See "About configurable process parameters" on page 87.
+See About configurable process parameters.